JoramGranger/GROUP-10-NEWS-APP/README.md

 ## Getting Started

-This project is is a news feed application done by group 11.
+This project is a news feed application done by group 10.
 Its intended to demonstrate the knowledge acquired from CSC3112.

-## Group 11 Members
+## Group 10 Members
 1. Timothy Amio
 2. Pamela Natukunda
 3. Marvin Joshua Chelengat